 A bit like so many of my school reports of many a year ago, the Audi A7 Sportback is good and stands out in some areas, but I felt there was also room for improvement.

 Car tested: S Line 50 TDi quattro 286 PS.

 CO2 150 g/km

 With Solutions Personal Contract Plan. ^Can consist of a contribution towards the cash price and a contribution towards the deposit (Please see Audi Centre for details).
 18s+.
 Subject to availability and status.
 T&Cs apply.
-Offer available when ordered by 30/06/2019 from participating Centres.
+Offer available when ordered by 30/04/2021 and delivered by 30/06/2021 from participating Centres.
+3 months on us discount is provided by reducing our standard interest rate.
+36 to 49 month agreements only.
+Agreements with a term less than 46 months may receive a contribution less than the equivalent of 3 monthly payments however you will not be required to make a monthly payment for the first 3 months.
 Indemnities may be required.
-Offers are not available in conjunction with any other offer and may be varied or withdrawn at any time.
-Accurate at time of publication [April 2019].
+Subject to changes in vehicle or equipment prices.
+Offers are not available in conjunction with any other finance offer and may be varied or withdrawn at any time.
+Accurate at time of publication [April 2021].
 Freepost Audi Financial Services.